moqmar/gouda/README.md

 - **Fully automated index and sitemap generation**, with pagination ("next"/"previous" page) for book-style documentation
 - **Versioning** (using git commits/tags)
 - **PDF, ePub and MHTML generation**
+- **Deployment to GitHub Pages, Surge, SSH, SFTP, rsync, FTP and many more**
 - **Custom CSS and templates**
 - Lots of awesome Markdown plugins that make the creation of beautiful documentation a breeze
   - **Interactive REST toolbox** - prepare request templates, and let users modify and send them.
 Will also support various methods for authentication and shared fields.